 There is a tendency for occasions of abnormally high geomagnetic activity (and in consequence auroral activity at VHF and UHF) to recur at intervals of approximately 27 days, linked to the solar synodic rotation period.
-The chart shown in Fig 12.20 clearly shows some long-persistent activity periods over the two-year interval 1974/75.
-A blank chart showing these coordinates to cover the current year with an overlap (known as a solar rotation base map) is published in the information section of the RSGB Yearbook.
+The chart in Fig 12.23 clearly shows some persistent activity periods over the period June to October 2010.